The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye], is a flowering plant native to Africa the island of Madagascar.

 What Light and Temperature Does Pachypodium “Cactus” Grow Best?

-The Madagascar Palm is sun-loving, prefers warm weather, bright light and full sun in some locations.
-When positioning plants, place Pachypodiums in a south-facing window that gets lots of full sunlight.
+Madagascar Palm trees are sun-loving, prefers warm weather, bright light and full sun in some locations.
+When positioning plants, place Pachypodiums in a south-facing window with lots of full sunlight.

 When growing indoors you may want to keep it near a heater vent or register to ensure it stays warm in the winter months.